 He fumbled around for quite some time and could not find anything but was 100% sure that it was there.
 I said, “Are you thinking about what is written at Mark Chapter 6?”
 No, he said.

-"Remember, the last time we spoke you made the statement that anyone not believing in Jesus is wrong?
+“Remember, the last time we spoke you made the statement that anyone not believing in Jesus is wrong?
 Well, sometimes we believe things we think is written in the Bible or taught by Christ but it is not?
-Does that make us wrong or does it just mean that we do not know.
-We have no accurate knowledge about the matter."
+Does that make us wrong or does it just mean that we do not know?
+We have no accurate knowledge of the matter.”

 He did not say anything.

-"Let, me show you were it is written that John the Baptizer is not Elijah."
+“Let, me show you where it is written that John the Baptizer is not Elijah.”

 Now this is the witness of John when the Jews sent forth priests and Levites from Jerusalem to him to ask him: “Who are you?”
 And he confessed and did not deny, but confessed: “I am not the Christ.”
 And they asked him: “What, then?
 Are you E·li′jah?”
 And he said: “I am not.”
 “Are you The Prophet?”
 And he answered: “No!